yvoievid/grokking-java-interview/README.md

     }
 ```

+#### Concurrent Map
+ConcurrentMap is an extension of the Map interface.
+It aims to provides a structure and guidance to solving the problem of reconciling throughput with thread-safety.

+By overriding several interface default methods, ConcurrentMap gives guidelines for valid implementations to provide thread-safety and memory-consistent atomic operations.

+Several default implementations are overridden, disabling the null key/value support:

+getOrDefault
+forEach
+replaceAll
+computeIfAbsent
+computeIfPresent
+compute
+merge
+The following APIs are also overridden to support atomicity, without a default interface implementation:

+putIfAbsent
+remove
+replace(key, oldValue, newValue)
+replace(key, value)
+The rest of actions are directly inherited with basically consistent with Map.

 #### String vs StringBuilder vs SpringBuffer
 - String is immutable whereas StringBuufer and StringBuilder are mutable classes.
 - StringBuffer is thread-safe and synchonized whereas StringBuilder is not, that is why StringBuilder is faster than StringBuffer.